michelleshu/web-development/notes/midterm-review.md

 Some specific concepts you may wish to understand:
-- how the various web technologies we have learned so far (HTML, CSS, JavaScript, jQuery, React) relate to each other and the roles that they play in the implementation of a web page (e.g., HTML specifies the abstract structural layout of a web page while CSS specifies the concrete styling of the web page)
+- how the various web technologies we have learned so far (HTML, CSS, JavaScript, jQuery, React, NPM) relate to each other and the roles that they play in the implementation of a web page (e.g., HTML specifies the abstract structural layout of a web page while CSS specifies the concrete styling of the web page)
 - anything covered on CSS selectors in sections 'Introduction to CSS' and 'CSS Classes and IDs' of the Codecademy CSS tutorial
 - JavaScript objects, classes, regular functions vs arrow functions
 - the `map` function on JavaScript arrays